 OCD and Anxiety

-Oludamilola Salami, MD, is board-certified in general psychiatry and geriatric psychiatry and serves as medical director of the adult inpatient services at Rogers’ Oconomowoc hospital campus.
+Oludamilola Salami, MD, is board-certified in general psychiatry and geriatric psychiatry and serves as medical director of Adult Inpatient Care at Rogers’ Oconomowoc campus.
 Dr. Salami attended the University of Lagos, Nigeria for undergraduate and medical training, and completed his psychiatry residency training at University of Virginia-Carilion Clinic in Roanoke, Virginia.
 He completed a fellowship program in behavioral neurology and neuropsychiatry, followed by a fellowship program in geriatric psychiatry at Johns Hopkins University and School of Medicine in Baltimore.

 Prior to joining Rogers, Dr. Salami served as an assistant professor in the psychiatry department at the Medical College of Wisconsin, where he served as director of the repetitive transcranial magnetic stimulation program at Froedtert & the Medical College of Wisconsin.
 Dr. Salami is experienced using repetitive transcranial magnetic stimulation (rTMS) to help people who have treatment-resistant depression.
 In addition to his clinical work, Dr. Salami has contributed to neuropsychiatric research and has lectured to professional audiences on a range of topics related to depression, including traumatic brain injury, autoimmune diseases and sleep disturbances.
 He has been elected by his peers for inclusion in Best Doctors in America® in 2016 and 2017.